International Workers' Day: Norway

+In Norway, Labour Day (Arbeidernes Dag) is celebrated 1 May and has been an official public holiday since 1947.
+It was first introduced by the workers movement in 1890, and recognized as an official flag day in 1935.
+The program for the day is presented by local unions and labour organizations.

 Poland

-In Poland, since the fall of communism, 1 May is officially celebrated as May Day, but is commonly called Labour Day. it is currently celebrated without a specific connotation, and as such it is May Day.
-However, due to historical connotations, most of the large organized celebrations are focused around Labour Day festivities.
+In Poland, since the fall of communism, 1 May is officially celebrated as Labour Day.
 It is customary for labour activists to organize parades in cities and towns across Poland.
 The holiday is also commonly referred to as "Labour Day" (Święto Pracy).

-In Poland, May Day is closely followed by May 3rd Constitution Day.
+In Poland, Labour Day is closely followed by May 3rd Constitution Day.
 These two dates combined often result in a long weekend called Majówka, which may last for up to 9 days from 28 April to 6 May, at the cost of taking only 3 days off.
 People often travel, and Majówka is unofficially considered the start of barbecuing season in Poland.

-Between these two, on 2 May, there is a patriotic holiday, the Day of the Polish Flag (Dzień Flagi Rzeczypospolitej Polskiej), introduced by a Parliamentary Act of 20 February 2004.
+Between these two, on 2 May, there is a patriotic holiday, the Day of the Polish Flag (Dzień Flagi Rzeczypospolitej Polskiej), introduced by a parliamentary act of 20 February 2004.
 The day, however, does not force paid time off.

 In Soviet times, streets, places, squares, parks and also factories were frequently named in honor of International Workers' Day, such as 1 Maja Coal Mine in Wodzisław Śląski.